Guide to Postgraduate Applications • Postgraduate

 A Guide to Post-Study Work Visas

 There are a lot of factors that go into choosing where you should apply for your postgraduate education if you are planning on going abroad.
-Besides the course, college, admission requirements and fees, one thing you should also consider is the country’s post-study visa rules.
+Besides the course, college, admission requirements and fees, one thing you should also consider is the country’s post-study work visa policies.
 Each country has its own policies that can be challenging to navigate.
-Here are visa rules for some popular study abroad destinations.
-Keep in mind that visa rules change periodically, so make sure you check on the updated rules before you decide on your destination.
+As visa rules change periodically, make sure you check on the updated rules before you decide on your destination.

 1) The US: